purdue-cap/pldi-2020-artifacts/ReadMe.md

-                        want to use this, you need to configure enclosing container to provide sufficient CPU cores or it won't improve any performance, default: 1 -d DATABASE, --database=DATABASE
+                        want to use this, you need to configure enclosing container to provide sufficient CPU cores or it won't improve any performance, default: 1 -e EXCLUDES, --exclude=EXCLUDES
+                        Benchmark name to exclude, benchmark is matched by substring, could be repeated to specify multiple, if omitted, none would be excluded -d DATABASE, --database=DATABASE
                         Database JSON file to read from / write to, default:
                         /home/user/result.json